BLAKE3-team/BLAKE3/c/README.md

 Dynamic dispatch is enabled by default on x86.
 The implementation will query the CPU at runtime to detect SIMD support, and it will use the widest instruction set available.
-By default, `blake3_dispatch.c` expects to be linked with code for four different instruction sets: portable C, SSE4.1, AVX2, and AVX-512.
+By default, `blake3_dispatch.c` expects to be linked with code for five different instruction sets: portable C, SSE2, SSE4.1, AVX2, and AVX-512.

 For each of the x86 SIMD instruction sets, two versions are available, one in assembly (with three flavors: Unix, Windows MSVC, and Windows